xima-media/xm_tools/docs/source/_static/sphinxcontrib-phpdomain/Xima/XmTools/Classes/API/REST/Repository/ApiRepository.rst

 .. php:class:: ApiRepository

-    Abstract class for extbase repositories to retrieve data through a REST URL.
+    Abstract class for extbase repositories to retrieve data through a REST API.
-    The concrete repository must provide the API route relative to the API URL configured in the TYPO3 constant editor for the concrete extension.

-    .. php:attr:: extensionManager

-        protected \Xima\XmTools\Classes\Typo3\Extension\ExtensionManager
+    The name of the inheriting repository class will be used for creating the API URL and instantiating model classes.
+This behaviour can be changed by overriding the function getApiTarget().

     .. php:attr:: connector

         protected \Xima\XmTools\Classes\API\REST\Connector

-        connector.
+        The connector class.

     .. php:attr:: typo3Services

         protected \Xima\XmTools\Classes\Typo3\Services

+        The xm_tools facade.

     .. php:attr:: apiKey